 Before you start collecting pretty pictures, spend 15 minutes writing down what you want in different areas of your life.
 I break mine into five categories: career and money, relationships and family, health and wellness, experiences, and personal growth.

 Don’t overthink this part or worry about being too specific.
-If you know you want more flexibility in your work life but aren’t sure exactly what does a vision board look like for that goal, write “more work flexibility” and trust that the right images will speak to you later.
+If you know you want more flexibility in your work life but aren’t sure exactly what that looks like, write “more work flexibility” and trust that the right images will speak to you later.
 I’ve found that being too rigid in this stage can limit the possibilities you’re open to discovering.

 Step 2: Choose Your Digital Platform